Impression of the extended Vulcan 20-20 facility.

 The second floor of the extension will house the laser generation and amplification areas for the 20PW and VOPPEL beamlines.
 Both the 20PW and VOPPEL beamlines will be based on the technique of Optical Parametric Chirped Amplification which uses three-wave-mixing in non-linear crystals to convert energy from an energetic pump beam to increase the energy of a seed beam.
 The pump lasers for the beamlines will be on this floor too, there will be 2 x 2KJ beams needed to generate the 20PW pump laser and we are developing the technology to enable these pump lasers to be fired more rapidly.

 Potential 2nd floor layout of the extension showing the seed generation, amplification and pump laser areas.
+Parts of the ground floor will be double-height as shown in the cross-section diagram.

 For the long pulse upgrade of our traditional six long pulse beams, we will need to reconfigure the current laser beam arrangements in the ground floor laser areas.
 We will convert them into a multi-pass arrangement, meaning that the pulses being amplified will pass through the same amplifier four times so that we can efficiently extract the energy that they contain.
 Each of the upgraded beams will be capable of generating ~1.6KJ and will be frequency doubled to the second harmonic before delivery to the experimental areas.
 To provide the energy for the new amplifiers the long pulse upgrade and the 20PW beamline we will need an additional capacitor bank that will be used to store electrical energy before it is released into the flash-lamps where it is converted to light and absorbed by the glass in the amplifiers.